-SUMMATIVE EVALUATION OF THE FIRST NATIONS WATER MANAGEMENT STRATEGY (200613) AEC APPROVAL DATE: 19/12/2007
+SUMMATIVE EVALUATION OF THE FIRST NATIONS WATER MANAGEMENT STRATEGY (200613)

-PROJECT RECOMMENDATIONS ACTION PLAN EXPECTED COMPLETION DATE PROGRAM RESPONSE septic systems, cisterns and other small system elements is being prepared.
+PROJECT RECOMMENDATIONS ACTION PLAN EXPECTED COMPLETION DATE PROGRAM RESPONSE First Nations community, to be conducted over an 18 month period, will identify the needs of each community and provide a reliable basis for decisions on future investments.
+A Protocol to establish standards for wells, septic systems, cisterns and other small system elements is being prepared.
 The preliminary protocol will be implemented beginning April 1, 2008 and will be finalised by September 30, 2008.
-INAC will work with Health Canada and other federal partners and with First Nations communities to implement the policy on funding the most cost-effective assessment complete by 30/09/2009 Implementation of the policy for small systems will be phased in beginning AES: Underway systems appropriate to community needs and to implement the new protocol on small systems.
-01/04/2008 6) Future policy development should consider the implementation of a regulatory framework that would separate INAC's roles as funding agency and de facto regulator.
-The option of having a separate federal department/agency or the provinces/territories or other entity (such as a First Nations organization/institution or aggregation), other than INAC, to enforce regulations for water and wastewater on-reserve should be explored.
-INAC will develop a proposal for a regulatory framework in accordance with the Government of Canada's commitment in Budget 2007 to introduce an accountable, transparent and enforceable regulatory regime, for safe drinking water on reserve, comparable to off-reserve communities.
+INAC will work with Health Canada and other federal partners and with First Nations communities to implement the policy on funding the most cost-effective systems appropriate to community needs and to implement the new protocol on small systems. protocol developed 30/09/2008 Engineering assessment complete by 30/09/2009 Implementation of the policy for small systems will be phased in beginning 01/04/2008 expected to begin in the Spring of 2009.
+The assessment project will be completed in Fall 2010.
+Decentralised On-Site Systems Protocol has been drafted and is being reviewed; implementation is planned for Summer 2009.
+6) Future policy development should consider the implementation of a regulatory framework that would separate INAC's roles as funding agency and de facto regulator.
+The option of having a separate federal department/agency or the provinces/territories or other entity (such as a First Nations organization/institution or aggregation), other than INAC, to enforce regulations for water INAC will develop a proposal for a regulatory framework in accordance with the Government of Canada's commitment in Budget 2007 to introduce an accountable, transparent and enforceable regulatory regime, for safe drinking water on reserve, comparable to off-reserve communities.
 Consultations on legislation will take place in 2008.
-Status: Close Update/Rationale: As of 31/03/2010: Latest round of engagement with Regional Chiefs completed.
-Draft FNSDWA is complete and ready for introduction.
-AES: Close - Fully Implemented
+Status: Pending Implementation Update/Rationale: As of 31/03/2009: Engagement sessions with First Nations across Canada completed.
+Impact analyses by Regional First Nation Organizations in progress.
+Report to the Minister is scheduled for April 2009.